johnmcfarlane/papers/c++/error-handling.md

 In particular, contract violations could result in security vulnerabilities.
 For programs with exposure to malicious agents, this is critical.
 For safety-critical applications, this is important.
-Fuzz testing is a method which helps identify flaws in input sanitization.
+To identify flaws in input sanitization use fuzz testing.

 ### Test User Contract